wanderdust/newsletter/content/posts/022_physical_postgres_tables/index.md

 We get some gibbrish output because the file is in binary format.

-Since the data file is encoded in binary format, we'll use some helper SQL commands to visualise the different components of the table.
-We'll need to install the `pageinspect` extension within the database.
+Since the data file is encoded in binary format, I'll use some helper SQL commands to visualise the different components of the table.
+I'll need to install the `pageinspect` extension within the database.

 ```sql
 psql> CREATE EXTENSION pageinspect;